AlexTzk/gke-kubectl-run/README.md

 Run a command against a Google Kubernetes Engine cluster.
 This pipe uses [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/), a command line interface for running commands against Kubernetes clusters.

 ## You will want to build your own Docker image and upload it to your Docker repository.
 Afterwards, you will want to declare IMAGE_NAME, DOCKERUSER, DOCKERPASS and the pipe name in order to be able to use it in your Bitbucket Pipelines.
-This modified version is in line with the deprecation notice [here](https://cloud.google.com/blog/products/containers-kubernetes/kubectl-auth-changes-in-gke) .

 ## YAML Definition